Brian Brown, MS, MS

 TatukGIS Consulting: GIS Consulting, Application Development, Training, and Support.
-Specializing in TatukGIS and Open Source Solutions.
+Specializing in TatukGIS solutions.
 A U.S.-based TatukGIS partner since 2003.
 Working with ESRI products since 1995.
 Dubuque, IA & Galena, IL. www.tatukgisconsulting.com.

 TatukGIS on Mac OS X vs. MacGIS Cartographica

 February 26th, 2013 by Brian Brown, MS, MS

 I was recently asked the following question in response to an article about the upcoming TatukGIS software support for Mac OS X and iOS (see TatukGIS to Support Windows 8 & Mac OS X with Single Code Base & iOS):

 Can you compare TatukGIS software on the Mac to the MacGIS Cartographica software?

 Thanks for your question.